Cherryleaf creates policies and procedures that are easy to understand and find

 - A terminology database

 - Information based on roles and responsibilities

-- Developing the deliverables (for example: on paper and online).
+- Publishing the content (for example: on paper and online).

-- How different deliverables integrate with each other.
+- How different pages relate to each other

-- What content can be shared across deliverables.
+- What content can be shared across pages

 - How to Improve Healthcare Data Quality Through Policy and Procedure Management